Samkth123/KTH-md/Master thesis.md

 **D. Experimental Studies**
 Simulation Studies: You could set up experiments where participants interact with human-like AI avatars in controlled virtual environments, and test different conditions (e.g., "friendly" AI vs. "neutral" AI).
 Measuring participants' emotional responses, engagement, or cognitive load could reveal more about the nature of AI socialization.

+#### Key research questions

+Psychological and Emotional Impact: How do AI interactions in virtual communities impact user emotional states?
+Does AI enhance or exacerbate feelings of loneliness or social connection?

+Authenticity & Trust: Do users perceive AI avatars as "real" in terms of social engagement, or do they remain aware of the artificiality?
+How does the sense of authenticity affect trust and relationship-building?

+Identity & Self-Expression: How do people navigate their sense of identity in virtual worlds with AI avatars?
+Do they "perform" differently with AI or feel more comfortable expressing themselves?

+Any possible framework?
+Turing test?